DJ-Duke/AIR-Hub/Insightful Talks/OpenAI/TED--Greg Brockman--Official AutoGPT.md

 ![image-20230424000642371](./TED--Greg Brockman--Official AutoGPT.assets/image-20230424000642371.png)

-*If you teach a kid to clean a floor and if all you check is the cleaness of the floor, this may happens.*
+*If you teach a kid to clean a floor and if all you check is the cleaness of the floor, this may happen.*

 AI itself can be used to produce those high quality feedbacks.